Published • loading... • Updated

 Average household credit card debt is $11,019 with interest rates around 22–23%, driven by inflation and stagnant wages, WalletHub reports.

-- Amid rising living costs, inflation and stagnant wages have forced American households to rely on credit for essentials, driving persistent balances from last year.
+- Amid rising living costs, record inflation and stagnant wages have forced American households to rely on credit cards for essentials, increasing persistent balances this year.

-- Everyday spending patterns show consumers charged everyday expenses like gas, groceries, and utilities to cards and carried balances that accrue credit-card interest rates of about 22 or 23%.
+- Everyday spending patterns show consumers charged everyday expenses like gas, groceries and utilities to cards and carried balances that accrue credit-card interest rates of about 22 or 23% by next month.

-- Despite lower holiday spending this year versus last year, WalletHub surveys warn the household debt burden may increase before the year ends.
+- Despite lower holiday spending this year than last year, WalletHub surveys warn the household debt burden may increase before this year ends.

 - For those considering consolidation, WalletHub recommends debt consolidation and balance-transfer cards but notes borrowers with less-than-good credit often cannot secure lower rates.